Skip to main content

 How much does freezer repair cost?

 Most freezer repairs run between $200 and $500 depending on the part.
-Our diagnostic is $75, and we credit that to the repair when you book the work.
-Sealed-system repairs (a refrigerant leak or compressor) cost more and are the one case where replacing an older unit can make more sense than fixing it.
+Our diagnostic is $75, credited to the repair when you book the work.
+Sealed-system repairs, a refrigerant leak or compressor, cost more and are the one case where replacing an older unit can make more sense than fixing it.

 Can a freezer be too full to freeze?

 Not from being full, but from blocked airflow.
 On frost-free uprights, packing food tight against the rear air vents stops cold air from circulating, so the front and door shelves warm up.
-Leave a couple inches of clearance around the vents and you usually fix it.
+Give the rear vents a couple inches of clearance and airflow usually recovers.

 Got a real problem?